Adepeju-Nefa/Randos/README.md

 # Randos
-A random compilation of functions I like
+A random compilation of python scripts I like